 Screen size is also going to be a factor in your design.
 According to the Society of Motion Pictures and Television Engineers, or SMPTE, each theater seat should have a view of the entire screen that is within a 30 degree field of view.
 It is important to determine the maximum and minimum distances.
 Viewers sitting too close may experience discomfort and eyestrain, while seats set too far away lose the benefits of HD and widescreen resolution.

-NOTE: The suggestions below are designed to give you a basic idea of dimensions.
+NOTE: The following suggestions are designed to give you a basic idea of dimensions.
 If you want more precise measurements, we recommend that you reference the Microsoft Excel-based calculator by Carlton Bale.

-The easiest way to determine minimum and maximum distances from the screen, follow this simple formula: Take the horizontal length of your screen (NOT the diagonal length).
+The easiest way to determine MINIMUM AND MAXIMUM distances from the screen, follow this simple formula: Take the horizontal length of your screen ( NOT the diagonal length).
 Multiply the length by 2 to get the minimum distance, and multiply by 5 to get the maximum distance.
-For example:

 Other factors like the lighting in the room, brightness of the screen and HD technology will also affect these distances.
 For best results, be sure to test the view of each seat, especially if you plan to attach them to the floor.